The State and Trends of Fashion Business in 2018

 • Startup thinking: fashion companies will have to adopt the qualities of startups in being open, agile and collaborative in their approach.

-• Platforms first: consumers will increasingly continue to look to online platforms as these continue to grow in scale opening powerful sales channels even further. (source: businessoffashion.com)
+• Platforms first: consumers will increasingly continue to look to online platforms as these continue to grow in scale opening powerful sales channels even further.
+Consumers are now starting to purchase many items of clothing from trendy online boutiques which offer the latest styles with the convenience of being accessible from intuitive websites. (source: businessoffashion.com)

 Globalisation, personalisation, platform first, and start-up thinking are all trends the Wearable Arts Collective is consciously harnessing while not being unaffected by the other trends.